fortunejs/fortune/doc/CAVEATS.md

 This is a tradeoff that sacrifices flexibility in favor of visibility.
 The design also eliminates guarantees of consistency in databases that do not support transactions.

+### Polymorphic Associations

+This is not supported and will not be.
+Just create multiple foreign keys to support linking to different types.

 ### Key-Value Storage

 There is no built-in support for deeply nested objects, it treats an object as a singular value.
 Any comprehension of data types beyond the built-ins is specific to the adapter.